Top Benefits of Having An Employee Recognition Program

 More Happy Employees

 The person’s greatest emotional need is to feel appreciated and valued employees are content and happy at work.
 Happy employees are productive and proactive employees that perform well at work.
 When employees are happy, absences are minimized and when an organization rewards perfect attendance expect little to zero absences.
-People have very simple needs and when you know how to meet those needs, it will translate to their performance at work, which ripple to the efficiency of your operation.
+People have very simple needs and when you know how to meet those needs, it will translate to their performance at work, which ripples to the efficiency of your operation.